Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH Theory

 Hence the B-phase order parameter texture may influence the hydrodynamic stability of the AB interface.
 The magnetic healing length $\xi_H (T,H)$, the length scale on which $\hat{\bm{\ell}}$ bends from $\hat{\bm \ell} = \hat{\mathbf H} = \hat{\mathbf {z}}$ in the bulk to $\hat{\bm \ell} = \hat{\mathbf {x}}$ at the interface, is obtained by comparing the magnetic orientation energy density of order $[ (\Delta_{\parallel} - \Delta_{\perp}) \Delta_{\perp} / H^2 ] \; (\hat{\bm{n}} \cdot \bm{H})^2$ to the gradient energy density, which resists distortions from uniform $\hat{\bm{\ell}}$ orientation.

 At the low fields of conventional NMR measurements $\xi_H $ is found to be $\propto 1/H$ and in magnitude a sizeable fraction of the sample cylinder radius $R$ \cite{Hakonen}.
 At higher fields accurate information on $\xi_H$ is lacking.
 Recent measurements on the dissipation recorded while the AB interface is oscillated with an ac magnetic field were explained assuming the heating to arise from orbital viscosity of the oscillating $\hat{\bm{\ell}}$ orientation \cite{Haley}.
 Good agreement with measured heating levels at different frequencies was obtained assuming a short healing length $\xi_H \sim 0.1\,$mm and a uniform bulk texture with $\hat{\bm \ell} = \hat{\mathbf H} = \hat{\mathbf {z}}$ in $H_\mathrm{AB} = 0.34\,$T magnetic field at zero pressure and $0.16\,T_\mathrm{c}$.
 This suggests that on moving away from the AB interface into bulk B phase the $\hat{\bm{\ell}}$ orientation recovers rapidly within a short distance $\ll R$ from being parallel to the interface to being oriented along the field.
+Owing to this parallel alignment $\hat{\bm \ell} = \hat{\mathbf {x}}$ at the interface, it is $\chi_{\perp} \approx \chi_\mathrm{B0}$ which enters in the magnetic restoring force $F$.

-The stability criterion Eq.~(\ref{SuperfluidInstability-3}) is thus expected to involve the length scales $R \gg R - R_\mathrm{eff} \sim \lambda > \xi_H$.
-This means that when the amplitude of the perturbations sampling the interface stability become comparable to $\lambda$, they have already exceeded $\xi_H$ and the effective density increases to that in Eq.~(\ref{EffectiveDensity-1}).
+Actually, the development of the instability is a complex nonlinear phenomenon \cite{Lushnikov} which involves a range of length scales: $R \gg R - R_\mathrm{eff} \sim \lambda > \xi_H$.
+For instance, when the amplitudes of the perturbations sampling the interface stability become comparable to $\lambda$, they have already exceeded $\xi_H$ and the effective density increases to that in Eq.~(\ref{EffectiveDensity-1}).
 This reduces the critical velocity $\Omega_\mathrm{c}$.
-The site of the instability becomes the spot in the texture where the required rotation velocity is the lowest.
-At intermediate temperatures the enhancement $\rho_{\rm s,eff} / \rho_\mathrm{s0}$ may be several percent and larger at low pressures, but at the lowest temperatures $\lesssim 0.2\,T_\mathrm{c}$ it vanishes exponentially.
-In contrast, owing to the parallel alignment $\hat{\bm \ell} = \hat{\mathbf {x}}$ at the interface, it is $\chi_{\perp} \approx \chi_\mathrm{B0}$ which enters in the magnetic restoring force $F$.
+Experimentally, the site of the instability becomes the spot in the texture where the required rotation velocity is the lowest.

+To explain the reduced interface stability at large fields, we note that at intermediate temperatures the enhancement $\rho_{\rm s,eff} / \rho_\mathrm{s0}$ amounts to several percent and increases towards low pressures, but at the lowest temperatures $\lesssim 0.2\,T_\mathrm{c}$ it vanishes exponentially.
+It therefore becomes evident that the changes in $\rho_\mathrm{sB}$ and $\chi_\mathrm{B}$ must be smaller compared to the reduction in the surface tension $\sigma$.